metageni/SUPER-FOCUS/README.md

     SUPER-FOCUS: A tool for agile functional analysis of shotgun metagenomic data.
 	Bioinformatics.
 2015 Oct 9. pii: btv584.
 Website: https://edwards.sdsu.edu/SUPERFOCUS

-# Installation
+## Installation
-You can now easily install SUPER-FOCUS using [conda](https://conda.io) via the [Bioconda](https://bioconda.github.io/) channel.
-It is as easy as:
+This will give you command line program:

-    conda install -c bioconda super-focus
+	# clone super-focus

-Note that SUPER-FOCUS currently runs on Python 3.6 and if you are using a conda environment based on Python 3+ it might be better to create a separate conda environment to use with SUPER-FOCUS:
+	git clone git@github.com:metageni/SUPER-FOCUS.git -b gs-superfocus-refactor

-    conda create -n super-focus -c bioconda super-focus conda activate super-focus
+	# install super-focus

-This will create a conda environment called `super-focus` (as specified by the `-n` argument), and install SUPER-FOCUS along with all its dependencies.
-The second line activates the newly created `super-focus` conda environment.
+	cd SUPER-FOCUS && python setup.py install

-## Dependencies
+### Dependencies
 - [Python 3.6](http://www.python.org/download)
 - [Jellyfish 2.2.6](https://github.com/gmarcais/Jellyfish/releases/tag/v2.2.6).
 If using macOS, use [bioconda](https://anaconda.org/bioconda/jellyfish)
 - [Numpy 1.12.1](https://github.com/numpy/numpy)
 - [SciPy 0.19.0](https://github.com/scipy/scipy)

-## Sequence aligners
+### Sequence aligners
 One of the below aligners:
 - [DIAMOND 0.9.14](http://ab.inf.uni-tuebingen.de/software/diamond)
 - [RAPSearch2 2.24](http://rapsearch2.sourceforge.net).
 If using macOS, install `brew`, and then `brew install brewsci/science/rapsearch2`

-## Download SUPER-FOCUS database
+### Download SUPER-FOCUS database
-Use `superfocus_downloadDB.py` to download and format the SUPER-FOCUS database for the available aligners:
+Use `superfocus_downloadDB` to download and format the SUPER-FOCUS database for the available aligners:

 ```
-python superfocus_downloadDB.py <aligner>
+superfocus_downloadDB -a <aligner>
 ```
-where `<aligner>` is `rapsearch`, or `diamond` (or all of them).
-You may choose as many aligners as you want among the three, as long as they are installed.
+where `<aligner>` is `rapsearch`, or `diamond` (or all of them separated by `,`).
+You may choose as many aligners as you want among the two, as long as they are installed.

 **NOTE**: RAPSearch2 and DIAMOND won't work properly if you are trying to use a database formatted with an incorrect version of the aligner.
-Thus, please re-run `superfocus_downloadDB.py` in case any aligner was updated on your system.
+Thus, please re-run `superfocus_downloadDB` in case any aligner was updated on your system.

-# Run SUPER-FOCUS
+### Run SUPER-FOCUS
-The main SUPER-FOCUS program is `superfocus.py`.
+The main SUPER-FOCUS program is `superfocus`.
 Here is a list of the available command line options:

 	-h print help